atreyasha/dotfiles/develop.md

 1. Current

-    1.  **TODO** add public ssh and gnupg dotfiles, find a way to source additional file from ssh config

-    2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+    1.  **TODO** bash/zsh fix reduced hard-coding -\> add if
         statements to check for certain commands to reduce hard-coding (eg. ranger and neomutt) -\> put aliases in dedicated files for both bash and zsh

-    3.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line
+    2.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line

-    4.  make all audio channels muted at boot (now only main channel is muted)
+    3.  make all audio channels muted at boot (now only main channel is muted)

-    5.  hook to shfmt on all shell scripts including zsh -\> replace all tabs with 2 spaces for uniformity -\> ensure all shell tildes are replaced with \$HOME
+    4.  hook to shfmt on all shell scripts including zsh

-    6.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms
+    5.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

-    7.  consider using different configs for remote and local shells
+    6.  consider using different configs for remote and local shells

 2. Long-term

     1.  use pam environment to cache passphrase for ssh and gpg keys

+    2.  special shell-check to ensure all shell tildes are replaced with
+        \$HOME

-    2.  synchronize mime system program defaults to same as ranger\'s rifle
+    3.  synchronize mime system program defaults to same as ranger\'s rifle

-    3.  reduce the number of dotfiles for a leaner installation
+    4.  reduce the number of dotfiles for a leaner installation

-    4.  port gnupg, ssh, neomutt private dotfiles to private stow repo
+    5.  port gnupg, ssh, neomutt private dotfiles to private stow repo

 ### System reproducibility